Where Should I Camp in Yosemite National Park?

 An added bonus is the Ten Lakes trailhead leaves from the campground.

-Close to Sentinel Dome and Glacier Point, Bridalveil Creek Campground south of the valley offers solitude from the chaos of the Yosemite Valley and conveniences like flush toilets and a tap for water ⎯ all for $18 per day.
+Close to Sentinel Dome and Glacier Point, Bridalveil Creek Campground south of the valley offers solitude from the chaos of the Yosemite Valley and conveniences like flush toilets and a tap for water.

-Open seasonally from sometime in July to Sept.
-19, it’s a first-come, first-served campground, so get there early to try to get a spot.
-Home to 110 sites with scenic forest views, Bridalveil Creek campground does accommodate RVs up to 35 feet and trailers up to 24 feet.
+Usually open seasonally from sometime in July through mid-September, it’s home to 110 sites with scenic forest views, Bridalveil Creek campground does accommodate RVs up to 35 feet and trailers up to 24 feet.

 You may have limited to no cellphone coverage, so get ready to truly disconnect from the rest of the world in this secluded spot.

-Leave tent poles and cooking gear behind when you set out for one or more of the five High Sierra Camps in Yosemite.
-Located 6-10 miles apart on a loop trail northeast of Yosemite Valley, each canvas, tented camp with steel frame beds and mattresses offers different views and amenities.
-You can reach May Lake High Sierra Camp in a mile, but the sunsets and solitude here are exceptional.
-Fourteen miles in, you can reach Merced Lake High Sierra Camp, which is relatively low in elevation at 7,150 feet, which means you can spend the days swimming and relaxing.
+Leave tent poles and cooking gear behind when you set out for one or more of the five High Sierra Camps in Yosemite’s backcountry.
+Located 6-10 miles apart on a loop trail northeast of Yosemite Valley, each camp offers different views and amenities.
+Plan to backpack to one, or complete the entire 49-mile loop.

 For a truly family-friendly backpacking trip, consider Happy Isles to Little Yosemite Valley, a very popular area precisely because it is such a great place for day hikes to Half Dome and for bringing the family on a short backcountry adventure.
 Be aware it is one of the most difficult places in the park to get a wilderness permit.

 Spend a couple days hiking around this long, flat valley surrounded by granite domes, waterfalls and the Merced River that cuts through it.
-If you have a wilderness permit for Happy Isles to Little Yosemite Valley, park rules mandate you must camp in Little Yosemite Valley Campground on the first night (and you can camp there on subsequent nights) of your hike.
 The campground is pretty rustic with shared food lockers and a pit toilet.

 Tucked in the northwestern part of the park, the strenuous 30-mile Hetch Hetchy-Lake Vernon Loop is a great way to escape crowds and enjoy incredible lakeside nights.
 This route is relatively low in elevation ⎯ 3,900 feet ⎯ so it’s hot in the summer but with so few people around, it’s a gem.